 - Is the customer journey consistent across the loyalty lifecycle?

-2. BUSINESS PERFORMANCETo set up and run a successful loyalty program, you must set clear goals and KPIs that will help your business monitor the loyalty program’s outcome.
+To set up and run a successful loyalty program, you must set clear goals and KPIs that will help your business monitor the loyalty program’s outcome.
 The key metrics and KPIs should be able to answer the following questions to ensure you can measure your business performance effectively:

 - Are they aligned with the overall business goals?